dit-x/Deep-Learning/plant_disease_identification/readme.md

 Once the trained model has been downloaded, change the model location in the `app.py` file

 # Web Demo `app.py`
-The flask app interface is written to test tomato plant diseases, it can be editted to test for the other plants by changing the trained model `.h5` file and the interface
+The flask app interface is written to test the plant diseases classifier model.
+To used the flask app test, change the model file location and the downloading and make sure it is specific to the plant name in `app.py`.